gitMiodek/MLopsEngineerTask/README.md

 - The second service runs tests to ensure the proper functionality of the API.
 The testing service runs for approximately 30 seconds after the API service.

 ## Continuous Integration Pipeline
 The project includes a working CI pipeline that runs the Docker Compose file.
 If the tests are successful, the Docker container exits with a code of 0 and the image containing the API service is pushed to Docker Hub.
+The CI pipelina will trigger only if there are some changes to the api (app.py) or the model itself (cnn.py)

 # Instruction to use API